Shielding Flex PCBs from EMI

 Special Shielding Films

 Another common option for providing EMI/EMC shielding in flex boards is by using special shielding films.
 They allow the thinnest possible shielding, suitable for dynamic bend applications.
 We use them for a variety of sensitive applications as they are extremely effective.

-Special shielding films have a laminated three-layer structure—the inner layer is an electrically conductive adhesive, followed by a metallic deposition layer.
+Special shielding films have a laminated three-layer structure, followed by a metallic deposition layer.
 The exterior is an insulating layer.
 The film requires bonding to the surface of the coverlay on the board with heat and pressure.
-Perforations in the coverlay are necessary to make the electrical connections to the ground, using a conductive glue.
+Perforations in the coverlay are necessary to make the electrical connections to the ground.

 Of all the three methods, a two-sided special shielding film adds only about 15-20% additional thickness to a non-shielded flex board.

 Flex boards, similar to any other type of PCB, require shielding to protect them from EMI/EMC.
 At Rush PCB Inc, we provide a dependable, cost-effective, and functional shielding.
 For this, we thoroughly examine all the mechanical and electrical design factors before suggesting the best option possible.
 If you have a flex board that you would like our help in reducing EMI/EMC, do not hesitate to contact us today.